 Outsourcing of Medicare is an admittedly radical proposition certain to be opposed by U.S. physicians, nurses and other protectionist interests in the U.S. healthcare establishment.
 But it is the just the kind of out-of-the-box thinking that is desperately needed to put America's health care spending on a more sustainable trajectory.
 And since it would be voluntary, if it's a bad idea, it will fail.

-This article appears in the Nov.
-21, 2009, edition of National Journal Daily.
+This article appears in the November 21, 2009 edition of NJ Daily.